 begin your harvest, and plow again when they are setting,

-[3] Joshua Chapter 10, 13b-14a.
+The Pleiades are hidden for forty nights and days, and then, as the turn of the year reaches that point they show again, at the time you first sharpen your iron."[3]
+Joshua Chapter 10, 13b-14a.
 "So the Sun stood still in the midst of heaven, and hasted not to go down about a whole day, And there was no day like that before it or after it." i.e. at a clime of 2:1 the three days embracing the summer solstice contain one more twelve-hour "day" of daylight.

 Day 1 - 16:8, Day 2 - 16:8, and Day 3 - 16:8, when taken together, yield an extra twelve daylight hours when compared to three normal twelve-hour spans of daylight.